keithort/VerticalLatency/data/portfolio/1/index.md

   - CSS built using Sass with Compass
   - Photoshop
   - Google Web Fonts
-thumbnail: './1.jpg'
+featuredImage: 1.jpg
-abstract: In preparation for the 2013 session, our team was asked to build the new sub site.
+description: In preparation for the 2013 session, our team was asked to build the new sub site.
 employer: Bonnier
 ---